rucio/documentation/docs/started/daemons.md

 Most of the daemons connect to the DB to read some data, perform some computation, and then write some data back into the DB.

-Usually one daemon will create some work for another daemon and viceversa.
+Usually one daemon will create some work for another daemon and vice-versa.
 In Rucio realm, daemons communicate to others by the DB.

 The following table represents a high level view of the responsibility of each of the daemons.